pturo/F44RedFlutter/README.md

 ## About project

 This is second version of F44Red mobile app made with Flutter framework this time.
-Previous version was made with Android Studio
+Previous version was made with Android Studio.

 Working app below: